VatsalP/SubredditNewPostNotifier/readme.md

 1. Read about oauth.ini at https://github.com/SmBe19/praw-OAuth2Util/

-2.*emailids*:
+2. emailids:
 	*Put the email ids in here with space between every emailid.

-3.*title.txt*:
+3. title.txt:
 	Just create this file no need to do anything with it.

-4.*urls*:
+4. urls:
 	This is the file that check for posts linking the same stuff.
 You will have to manually put the links in here.

 	The format is like this or check the sample urls:

 	"url1 url2 url3"

 	Its upto you to link how many links you want.